Mirror symmetry breakdown in the Kardar-Parisi-Zhang universality class: Simulations

-Due to the fastest convergence into the asymptotic regime and by the particle hole symmetry improved statistics all simulations are performed with $\rho=1/2$ \cite{GSSS_PRE_2019}.
+Note that Eqs.~(\ref{eq:stat_measure})-(\ref{eq:stat_curr_paralel}) are only valid for TASEP with parallel update rule.
+Knowing the model's steady state measure allows to construct initial states directly and avoid numerically expensive relaxations.
+Due to the fastest convergence into the asymptotic scaling regime and by the particle hole symmetry improved statistics all simulations are performed with $\rho=1/2$ \cite{GSSS_PRE_2019}.
+To validate that the model enters the asymptotic regime, described by the KPZ universality, we test for the scaling relations Eqs.~(\ref{eq:Baik_Rains_Current_Dis}) and (\ref{eq:struc_fct_asymp_scaling}), see Fig.~\ref{fig:BR_and_PS}.
 To optimize the memory usage the TASEP's state is encoded bitwise into a $\mathtt{int32}$ datatype.
 Further, limiting the hopping probabilities to $p\in\{\frac{1}{2},\frac{1}{4}\}$ allows to use the $\mathtt{int32}$ random numbers bitwise and propagate the model with bitwise operations.
 This efficiency gain allows to increase the system size and observation times.
 Larger systems allow to suppress finite-size effects of order $\mathcal{O}(L^{-1})$ and increase statistics by using the translational invariance.
-In order to treat initial configurations connected to a specific current as independent, we demand that the current measure points are at least at least $3\xi_{\alpha,t}$ apart.
-Throughout, our simulations we use $c_\alpha=2$ leading to a significance factor $\alpha<0.4\%$.
 All states are propagated independently and random numbers are generated using a MT19937 pseudo random number generator.
-A warmup of the generator allows to treat the random numbers bitwise uncorrelated.
 To get the time integrated current for a discrete model one simply replaces the integrals in Eq.~(\ref{timeint_current}) by sums and uses the discrete instantaneous current $\mathtt{j}_{\text{x},t}=n_{\text{x},t}(1-n_{\text{x},t})n_{\text{x+1},t+1}$ and fluctuation $u_{\text{x},t}=n_{\text{x},t}-\rho$ fields.
-To validate that the model enters the stationary regime, described by the KPZ equation, we test for the scaling relations Eqs.~(\ref{eq:Baik_Rains_Current_Dis}) and (\ref{eq:struc_fct_asymp_scaling}), see Fig.~\ref{fig:BR_and_PS}.
 Monte-Carlo simulations are performed with systems of length $L=2\cdot 10^9$.
 For the system with $p=1/2$ ($p=1/4$) we used $705$ ($1305$) independent realizations.
+In order to treat the regions around the current measure point as independent, we demand that the measure points are at least at least $3\xi_{\alpha,t}$ apart.
+This results in at least $40$ initial state samples for $J=-4$ and up to $2.8\cdot10^8$ for $J=0$.
+The number of expected initial state samples for a given current $J$ and time $t$ can be roughly estimated using the Baik-Rains distribution Eq.~(\ref{eq:Baik_Rains_Current_Dis}) and the system size.